protocol/research-website/content/posts/202011-want-message-inspect/index.md

 This new scheme showed promising results, reducing in one RTT the time required to discover and transfer popular content (previously requested by other nodes in the network), and reducing the amount of messages exchanged in the network by up to 75%.

-# The methodology
+## The methodology

-## Building our understanding and identifying limitations
+### Building our understanding and identifying limitations

-We performed a thorough analysis of:
-- What was being done around file-sharing in P2P networks in previous academic work
-- We then evaluated the current bottlenecks and limitations of an existing content exchange protocol over an existing P2P network, in our case Bitswap and IPFS, respectively
+We first performed a thorough analysis of What was being done around file-sharing in P2P networks in previous academic work.
+We then evaluated the current bottlenecks and limitations of an existing content exchange protocol over an existing P2P network: in our case Bitswap and IPFS, respectively.
 You can find our [notebook on the beyond-bitswap folder at the ResNetLab repo](https://github.com/protocol/ResNetLab/tree/master/beyond-bitswap/).

 We identified that the content discovery perfomed by Bitswap is suboptimal, blind and deterministic.
-When a file is requested, Bitswap performs two actions: 1) a DHT Content Routing Query and; 2) sends an optimistic WANT message to all of its connected peers.
-No information of previous events that took place in the network is used to smartly guide this discovery.
+When a file is requested, Bitswap performs a DHT Content Routing Query and sends an optimistic WANT message to all of its connected peers.
+No information of previous events that took place in the network is used to intelligently guide this discovery.

 We knew that we could do better, starting with the hypothesis: _"can't we use some information from the network to make more informed decisions and improve the efficiency of content discovery?"_.
 Later, we came across [this slightly unrelated paper](http://www4.comp.polyu.edu.hk/~csbxiao/bittorrentweb/report/report.pdf) in which the authors suggest the inspection of requests from peers to identify nodes which underreport the stored content (i.e. that intentionally do not announce pieces of content they store).
 This simple concept inspired the RFC that we prototyped, evaluated and that led to our first improvements over file-sharing in IPFS.